CoreumFoundation/workshops/README.md

 Interact with CosmWasm contracts via a UI frontend.
 Understand how a DAO contract works on Coreum Blockchain Utilize CosmJS handle blockchain transactions.

+### Coreum v4 Update - IBC Hooks and Smart Tokens Extension

+[Smart Tokens](https://docs.coreum.dev/docs/modules/coreum-fungible-token) just got smarter!
+With the latest Coreum v4 update, developers can now create more versatile and powerful Smart Tokens.

+Now, every time your tokens are sent or received, custom logic can be triggered using an attached smart contract.
+This opens up endless possibilities for custom business logic, gamification, and more!

+The [IBC hooks module](https://github.com/cosmos/ibc-apps/blob/main/modules/ibc-hooks/README.md), an IBC middleware, enables ICS-20 token transfers to initiate contract calls, allowing cross-chain contract interactions involving token movement.
+We will use this feature to create a cross-chain DApp that leverages (Secret Network)[https://scrt.network/] [VRF](https://docs.scrt.network/secret-network-documentation/confidential-computing-layer/ibc/cross-chain-randomness-with-secretvrf/secret-vrf-for-ibc-with-ibc-hooks) to generate and process a random number on Coreum.

+Discover the latest innovations in Smart Tokens as we guide you through creating a cross-chain “Flip the Coin” DApp.
+This interactive workshop will demonstrate how to trigger the DApp by sending the FLIP token directly from your wallet.

+#### What You Will Learn

+- Setting up a full-stack web development environment tailored for Coreum.
+- Create a Fungible Smart Token with the new Smart Tokens Extension feature.
+- Step-by-step guidance on creating a cross-chain DApp using IBC Hooks.
+- Hands-on experience with Cored CLI.
+- Generate TypeScript SDKs for your CosmWasm smart contracts